Google Modernize Workspace Video Player

 Workspace has a video primitive to power the video experiences across Google Workspace.
 The Editors create a new video editing tool (Vids), Meet is improving their asynchronous meeting experience, and Drive is updating the video player to better support all cross-product journeys.
 These updates are all part of Workspace's effort to make video a more seamless and integrated part of Google Workspace.

-FOUNDATIONAL RESEARCH & ANALYSIS
+FOUNDATIONAL RESEARCH

 PROBLEMS TO SOLVE